 US Work Visas

 Depending on the kind of work you are seeking or have experience in already, there are a number of different options for individuals seeking temporary employment in the States.
-These includes temporary skilled worker visas, investor visas, business visitor visas, among others.
+These include temporary skilled worker visas, investor visas, and business visitor visas, among others.

 There are a couple visas that allow young adults interested in higher education or looking to come train in the United States.
 Some of these options allow one to work in the United States!